Emperor Caligula: Madman Or Misunderstood?

 cuirass bust emperor caligula

-Cuirass bust of the emperor Caligula, 37-41 CE, Ny Carlsberg Glyptotek, Copenhagen, via Wikimedia Commons
+Cuirass bust of the emperor Caligula, 37-41 CE.
+Source: Ny Carlsberg Glyptotek, Copenhagen

 The future ruler of the Roman Empire, Gaius Caesar, was born in 12 CE into the Julio-Claudian dynasty.
-He was the youngest son of Germanicus, a prominent general and designated heir to his uncle, the emperor Tiberius.
+He was the youngest son of Germanicus, a prominent general and the designated heir to his uncle, the emperor Tiberius.
 His mother was Agrippina, granddaughter of Augustus, the first Roman emperor.
 Young Gaius spent his childhood far from the luxury of the court.
-Instead, the little boy followed his father on his campaigns in Northern Germania and in the East.
-It was there, in the army camp, where the future emperor got his nickname: Caligula.
-Germanicus was beloved by his troops, and the same attitude extended to his son and successor.
-As an army mascot, the boy received a miniature uniform, including a pair of hob-nailed sandals, called caliga. (“Caligula” means “little (soldier) boot” (caliga) in Latin).
-Uncomfortable with the moniker, the emperor later adopted the name shared with a famous ancestor, Gaius Julius Caesar.
+Instead, the little boy followed his father on his campaigns in Northern Germania and the East.
+It was there, in the army camp, where the future emperor got his nickname, Caligula.
+Germanicus was beloved by his troops, and the same attitude extended to his son.
+As an army mascot, the boy received a miniature uniform, including a pair of hob-nailed sandals called caliga (“Caligula” means “little (soldier) boot” in Latin).
+Uncomfortable with the moniker, the emperor later used the name he shared with his famous ancestor, Gaius Julius Caesar.

 Caligula’s youth was cut short by the death of his father in 19 CE.
 Germanicus died believing he was poisoned by his relative, the emperor Tiberius.
 If not involved in the murder of his father, Tiberius played a role in the violent end of Caligula’s mother and his brothers.
 Too young to present a challenge to the increasingly paranoid emperor, Caligula avoided the grim fate of his relatives.
 Shortly after the death of his family, Caligula was brought to Tiberius’ villa in Capri as a hostage.
 According to Suetonius, those years spent on Capri were stressful for Caligula.
 The boy was under constant observation, and the smallest hint of disloyalty could spell his doom.
 But the aging Tiberius was in need of an heir, and Caligula was one of the few surviving dynastic members.